Zyeho/eGirlbot/README.md

 # eGirlbot
-Bot for discord developed with python.
+Bot for discord developed with Python.